rettersoft/rettersoft.github.io/docs/Developer Console/Project Detail Screen/Class Editor/Class Tester/Getting State.md

 ![StatePage](/img/StatesPage.png)

-After that you can `òptionally` fill the identity, UserId and ready to get the state by clicking `get`button.
+After that you can `òptionally` fill the identity, UserId.
+After that you are ready to get the state by clicking `get`button.

 > This example shows getting a state has a `message` written on it.